As we move through the week, the growth/value rotation I’ve been talking about is still very much in play.

 While I am very much bullish on the stock market, I like to focus my investment on where I think the big money is going.
 But even more than that, I’m mainly interested when they move into quality.

-And right now, there’s only one sector rising right now that has the goods to back it up.
+And right now, there’s only one rising sector that has the goods to back it up.

 The Only Quality Sector of This Rally